cypress-io/cypress-documentation/content/partials/import-mount-functions.md

-The `mount()` command exported from the [cypress/react](https://github.com/cypress-io/cypress/tree/develop/npm/react) library supports standard JSX syntax for mounting components.
-If you have any questions about mount options that aren't covered in this guide, be sure to check out the library [documentation](https://github.com/cypress-io/cypress/tree/develop/npm/react#readme).
+The `mount()` command exported from the [cypress/react](https://github.com/cypress-io/cypress/tree/develop/npm/react) module supports standard JSX syntax for mounting components.
+If you have any questions about mount options that aren't covered in this guide, be sure to check out the module [documentation](https://github.com/cypress-io/cypress/tree/develop/npm/react#readme).

 </Alert>